hypr-technologies/.github/profile/README.md

 **Where infrastructure stops being polite™**

+# Remember - if it isn't Hypr, then it's just hype.

 HYPR Technologies (PTE.
 LTD.) is pioneering the future of digital infrastructure—building globally‑distributed, high‑performance platforms for developers, operators, and iGaming leaders.

 ---